TanBendong/TBendong.github.io/_pages/about.md

 * 12/12/2022 Our paper "Data-driven Time-varying Inertia Estimation of Inverter-based Resources" has been accepted to IEEE Transactions on Power Systems.
 * 17/10/2022 Our paper "A General Decentralized Dynamic State Estimation with Synchronous Generator Magnetic Saturation" has been accepted to IEEE Transactions on Power Systems.
 * 11/10/2022 Received **Best Paper Award** from 11th International Conference on Innovative Smart Grid Technologies, Asia!
-* 08/07/2022 Paper "Power System Inertia Estimation: Review of Methods and the Impacts of Converter-Interfaced Generations" received **2022 Best Journal Paper Award** (3 out of 1500+ paper) from International Journal of Electrical Power & Energy Systems!
+* 08/07/2022 Paper "Power System Inertia Estimation: Review of Methods and the Impacts of Converter-Interfaced Generations" received **2022 Best Journal Paper Award** (3 out of 1500+ paper) of International Journal of Electrical Power & Energy Systems!
 * 16/05/2022 Received **Best Paper Award** from 2022 IEEE Power & Energy Society General Meeting (GM), Denver, USA!

 ### 2021